Developing effective leadership skills in Coaches and Athletes

 To be an effective coach one must have the ability to engage in all aspects of this continuum which gives the coach a method to deal effectively with everyday issues occurring in practice or on the field of competition.
 These professionals are striving to offer learning experiences aimed at problem-solving and seeking workable solutions.
 There are many skills involved in one's ability to lead including those that have been taught or acquired.
 Coaches need to recognize that groups function more effectively when leadership has been shared in appropriate ways.

 Most athletes are habituated to participating in a process where the coach assumes the dominant role of leader.
-Athletes must also be given ownership and encouraged to assume an authoritative role in the decision making process.
-This can best be accomplished by providing encouragement and guidance in how to best take on different roles.
+Athletes must also be given ownership and encouraged to assume an authoritative role in the decision-making process.
+This can best be accomplished by providing encouragement and guidance on how to best take on different roles.

-When coaches neglect the responsibility of effective management practices and fail to provide leadership themselves, or invite athletes to take on leadership roles, athletes may often elect to engage in informal leadership roles in competition or practice in an effort to unite the group.
-To initiate this type of skill training into the learning environment has an essential part of the overall coaching experience.
+When coaches neglect the responsibility of effective management practices and fail to provide leadership themselves or invite athletes to take on leadership roles, athletes may often elect to engage in informal leadership roles in competition or practice in an effort to unite the group.
+To initiate this type of skill training in the learning environment has an essential part of the overall coaching experience.

 To be effective in practice or while competing coaches must have the aptitude to know when, why, and with whom to engage.
 Although one may have a preference or supervisory philosophy which indicates a personal preference to supervision and instruction, an understanding of the supervisory continuum is fundamental to the overall success in passing the role of leadership on to the next generation of athletes.

 The Supervisory Behavioral Continuum